sndnaiajijijwiwsj/Semantics-FSL/README.md

 - Dataset: please download the dataset and put images into the folder data/images

-- Download MiniImageNet and place it under `data/miniimagenet/`.

 ## Running the code

 For example, to train the 5-shot 5-way CombinedProtoNet model with ResNet-12 backbone on MiniImageNet: